llm("hello") and llm.chat("hello") are the same call. Shorter is the whole point.

 )

 When stream includes delta or messages, progressive content still arrives as normal and HeavenBase emits one final metadata chunk with empty text/think and the completed message delta.
-Reasoning presets enable the canonical think option.
-You can override the default per call, and HeavenBase will convert it to gateway-level extra_body.reasoning for OpenAI-compatible gateways:
+With a single-field include and reduce=True (the default), the value is returned directly instead of a one-key dict.

 result = hb.LLM(preset="reason").chat(